nrfconnect/sdk-nrf/samples/openthread/coap_client/README.rst

 Sample output
 =============

-You can observe the sample logging output through a serial port.
+You can observe the sample logging output with a terminal emulator |ANSI|.
 For more details, see :ref:`putty`.

 Dependencies